Call of Duty: World at War – Zombies: Gameplay

 The objective of the game is to survive each round of invading zombies after which a more difficult round begins.
 The player begins the game with a Colt 1911 and has access to a melee attack via a combat knife, as well as a maximum of 4 hand grenades.
 As players fight the zombies, they receive points.
 These points are used to buy weapons, perks, and access to different parts of the map.
 Some maps have different variations of zombies that spawn on specific waves, like zombie hell hounds.

 Zombies enter from outside the playable map via barricaded entries.
 As the rounds progress, difficulty increases and the zombies can remove barricades faster.
 Players are awarded points for replacing barricades as well as killing zombies.

 The game has a variety of perks that can be bought with points which award players with enhanced abilities.
 In addition to perks, there are random instances of power-up drops that are left behind when a zombie is killed to further aid players.

 Some maps may also contain 'Easter Eggs' that players can perform to play music, earn some kind of reward, or learn more about the series' cryptic lore.

+Reception

+The iPhone and iPad versions received "generally favorable reviews" according to the review aggregation website Metacritic.